 What is Greek Life like at Pepperdine?

 By becoming a member of the Greek community, what your daughter will find is a community of leaders, scholars and some of the most spirited and involved students at Pepperdine.
-In fact, 1 in 3 undergraduate women at Pepperdine is Greek affiliated!
+In fact, 30% undergraduate women at Pepperdine are Greek affiliated!
 Greek Life is a chance for students to grow close to men and women around them in a safe environment where leadership and excellence are not only encouraged, but mutually practiced and pursued among friends.

 Will my daughter live in a "house"?